Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Acknowledgments

 \section{Acknowledgments}

-The authors would like to acknowledge useful discussions with Marie Rognes, Abdul-Lateef Haji-Ali, Alberto Paganini and Casper Beentjes.
+The authors would like to acknowledge useful discussions with Marie Rognes, Robert Scheichl, Endre S\"uli, Abdul-Lateef Haji-Ali, Alberto Paganini and Casper Beentjes.
 The authors would also like to express their thanks to James R. Maddison for his assistance with the implementation of an interface between libsupermesh and FEniCS.

 { {Supplementary material}\\ {Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling}\\ {M.~Croci, M.~B.~Giles, P.~E.~Farrell}} \appendixpage